 All library book discussion groups meet in the library’s Conference Room (unless otherwise noted) and light refreshments are usually served.

-Advance registration is required for teen book discussions.
+Advance registration is required for the Middle School Book Club.
 Please call 703-248-5034 (TTY 711) or stop by the Youth Services Desk for more information.

 Available Copies of Books

 A limited number of paperback copies of discussion books are available on a "first-come, first-serve" basis at the Circulation Desk or (for teen discussion groups) at the Youth Services Desk.
-You can also click on each book title (below) to check the availability of the item in our regular collection.
+You can also search our online catalog for any of the titles.
+And ebook and eaudiobook copies are frequently available in Overdrive.